polypoly/Cas9/README.md

 The biallelic sequences could also be observed in sequencing chromatograms (usually saved in .ab1 format).

-  * The user interface is self-explanatory.
+  * The user interface is self-explanatory:
     1. You would need to input the target sequence.
 Just copy and paste from MS word or excel sheet.
 You can select if the target sequence needs to be reversed and complemented.
     2. You can use "Choose files" to select .seq files from a proper directory.
 Alternatively, you can also drag multiple .seq files directly onto the "Choose files" button.
     3. You can select which range of DNA sequences you would like to use.
 The reason to do this is to remove low-quality nucleotides that usually are located at the two ends.